Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 :::info Inconsistent Fusion warnings and `dbt-autofix` logs

 You may see <Constant name="fusion" /> deprecation warnings about packages not being compatible with <Constant name="fusion" />, while `dbt autofix` indicates they are compatible.
-Use `dbt autofix` as the source of truth because it has additional context that <Constant name="fusion" /> warnings don't yet have.
-This conflict is temporary and will be resolved as soon as we implement and roll-out `dbt-autofix`'s enhanced compatibility detection to <Constant name="fusion" /> warnings.
+Use `dbt autofix` as the source of truth because it has additional context that <Constant name="fusion" /> warnings don't have yet.
+This conflict is temporary and will be resolved as soon as we implement and roll out `dbt-autofix`'s enhanced compatibility detection to <Constant name="fusion" /> warnings.

 :::